 And the answer is by using SQL parameters.

-One more thing comes across is testing.
-Testing the database for the different condition is also the best way.
+One more thing that comes across is testing.
+Testing the database for a different condition is also the best way.

 Creating a database is a crucial part.
-Having the risk of getting information in hackers hand is not good for any application.
-So, while creating the database we must follow some easy steps to prevent this loss, a phrase suitable for this is ”Prevention is better than cure”.
+Having the risk of getting information in hackers’ hands is not good for any application.
+So, while creating the database, we must follow some easy steps to prevent this loss; a phrase suitable for this is ”Prevention is better than cure.”

 This has been a guide to What is SQL Injection.
-Here we discuss the Behaviour, How does it work and the Types of SQL Injection.
+Here we discuss the Behaviour, How does it work, and the respective types.
 You can also go through our other suggested articles to learn more –